-The Dodd-Frank Act requires the FDIC as receiver to consult with the primary financial regulatory agency or agencies of any subsidiaries of the covered financial company that are not covered subsidiaries (such as state insurance regulatory officials), and coordinate with such regulators regarding the treatment of such solvent subsidiaries and the separate resolution of any such insolvent subsidiaries under other governmental authority.17 The statute does not provide precise guidance as to how the FDIC would coordinate with the state insurance receiver of the insurance company if the subsidiaries or affiliates' operations are integral to the operation of the insurance company.
+The Dodd-Frank Act requires the FDIC as receiver to consult with the primary financial regulatory agency or agencies of any subsidiaries of the covered financial company that are not covered subsidiaries (such as state insurance regulatory officials), and coordinate with such regulators regarding the treatment of such solvent subsidiaries and the separate resolution of any such insolvent subsidiaries under other governmental authority.
+The statute does not provide precise guidance as to how the FDIC would coordinate with the state insurance receiver of the insurance company if the subsidiaries or affiliates' operations are integral to the operation of the insurance company.
 Examples are management or service companies (when the insurer has no employees of its own), or third-party administrators (if the subsidiary has contracts with the insurance company), or if the insurance company and the subsidiary are jointly obligated to third parties (such as under a lease).
-In such instances, it is unclear how the state insurance company subsidiary may leave the insurance company parent in a weaker financial condition.
+In such instances, it is unclear how the state insurance receiver would protect the interests of the insurer.
+The appointment of the FDIC as receiver of an insurance company subsidiary may leave the insurance company parent in a weaker financial condition.
 To protect these operations, the states, through NAIC, must implement procedures for immediate initiation and administration of state insurance receiverships with a high degree of coordination with the FDIC, applicable guaranty funds and others.